bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 It sure is.
 And for context, I say LN-Penalty to refer to the current scheme.
 Lightning Network with penalty.
-And I specifically mean the bolts that are in today and that flavor of...
+And I specifically mean the BOLTs that are in today and that flavor of...

 Murch: 00:19:23